-- Interim report will be due in May 31, 2021. - A final report on SNIP-funded Level I projects will be due November 30, 2021. - Submit report as a PDF to the Office of Research and Graduate Education (agresearch@psu.edu).
-Report templates will be provided.
+- An interim report will be due six months after the beginning of the awarded performance period. - A final report on SNIP-funded Level I projects will be due one month after the end of the performance period. - Submit reports as a PDF to the Office of Research and Graduate Education (agresearch@psu.edu).
+Report guidance will be provided.